miklevin/MikeAtEleven.com/index.md

 Lock-down taught us a whole bunch of things.
 I'm sorry it had to be your generation coming of age in the Alice/Dorothy sense (there are other senses) during this strange period.
 However, don't just feel bad for yourself and your generation.
-The world is full of magic that only nerds new in my time, and even then I was about 18 years old before technology became cool enough.
+The world is full of magic that only nerds knew in my time, and even then I was about 18 years old before technology became cool enough.
 Then everything I learned about tech/magic and loved so much went away.
 For me, it was like the Internet and the Web going away the day the Amiga died, singing...